This document helps you quickly get start with Serverless Cloud Function (SCF).

 Log in to the Tencent Cloud console, select Products > Serverless Cloud Function to enter the SCF console, and follow the prompts to authorize SCF.
 After completing service authorization to get the relevant resource operation permissions, you can start creating functions.

 After editing the function code online, click Save, and the function will be deployed.
 After the code is deployed in the cloud, SCF can execute the function after a trigger condition is configured.
 An execution condition of a function is called a trigger.
 You can configure various types of triggers, such as timer, API Gateway, and COS triggers.
-For detailed directions on how to configure a trigger, see Creating Trigger.
+For detailed directions on how to configure a trigger, see Trigger Management.
 SCF currently supports two trigger modes: event-triggered and HTTP-triggered.
 For more information, see Trigger Overview.

 You can directly invoke a function and simulate the triggering event sent by the trigger in the SCF console, and the test result will display the function execution conditions, returned content, and execution log.
 For more information, see Testing Function.

-As a new function type, HTTP-triggered function can be directly triggered by HTTP requests, breaking through the limit of JSON event format required by the current event-triggered function type.
+As a new function type, HTTP-triggered can be directly triggered by HTTP requests, breaking through the limit of JSON event format required by the current event-triggered function type.
 It has more flexible application scenarios and delivers a development experience much similar to that of native web services.

 A common reason is that third-party dependencies have not been packaged and uploaded to the online environment.
 You can install the dependencies and run the function again for test.